ui-model/ui-model/README.md

 Secondly, component libraries' configuration can be complex.
 Some large libraries require dedicated learning for a period to get started, and if switch libraries, what you learned for the old library would be wasted.
 It is true that these libraries are designed to solve complex problems.
 However what lies beneath these complex problems are a few common interactive logic, as mentioned above, may controls are based on abstracted ***n* choose *1***.
 There is a better way to handle these complex problems?

-Finally, it can be difficult to balance between complexity and customisation.
+Finally, it can be difficult to balance between complexity and customization.
 Customisable libraries is not only difficult to develop, but also difficult to use.
-Traditional component library normally achieve customisation through configuration, mostly via callback functions.
+Traditional component library normally achieve customization through configuration, mostly via callback functions.
 However this approach will inevitably lead to complex documentation and heavy memory burden.

 So, what are the root cause that make component libraries difficult to reuse?
 They violated the SoC (Separate of Concerns) design principle.
 Traditional component has three concerns: view (HTML), model/logic (JavaScript) and styling (CSS).
 When these three concerns are tightly coupled together, complicity is inevitable.